FHA Guidelines After Bankruptcy And Foreclosure For Borrowers

 - Full time employment and likelihood of employment of the next three years is required

 - FHA wants to see that borrowers has re-established credit

 Borrowers who are under a Chapter 13 Bankruptcy Repayment Plan or have recently had a Chapter 13 Bankruptcy discharge can qualify for FHA Loans but will need to be manual underwriting.

-- Rental verification will only count if you have 12 months of canceled checks paid to your landlord if you have a private landlord.
+- Rental verification will only count if renter has 12 months of canceled checks paid to landlord

-- If you are renting from a registered property management company, a letter from the property management manager will be sufficient.
+- If renting from a registered property management company, a letter from the property management manager will be sufficient

 HUD Approved Housing Course

 There are instances where lenders may require borrowers to complete a one hour HUD approved housing counseling course:

 - Needs to be taught by a HUD certified counselor

 - Receive a certificate of completion that is signed and dated by the HUD approved housing counselor